temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-client/README.md

 Now that you have a handle on the Workflow you wish to Signal (`pizzaWorkflow`), we will now send `pizzaWorkflow` a Signal.

 1. Edit the `client.ts` file.
-2. Using the `signal` method and `signalHandler`, send the `pizzaWorkflow` the `fulfillOrderSignal` with the appropriate boolean to indicate that the order was successfully completed or not.
+2. Using the `signal` method and `signalHandle`, send the `pizzaWorkflow` the `fulfillOrderSignal` with the appropriate boolean to indicate that the order was successfully completed or not.
 2. Save the file.

-## Part D: Run Both Workflows
+## Part D: Run the Workflow

 To run the Workflow: